-Children attending kindergarten for the first time must be 5 years of age on or before September 15 of the school year for which they are registering.
-Families are asked to enroll their student at their neighborhood school.
-Board Policy JC
+Children attending kindergarten for the first time must be 5 years of age on or before September 1 of the school year for which they are registering.
 CSD offers free full-day kindergarten at all of its elementary schools.
 To enroll, please bring the items outlined in General Enrollment Information above.
-Board Policy JEBA